Chassis & Suspension

 Suspension Upgrades, Round 1

 One automotive modification invariably begs another, doesn't it?
-In my case, no sooner was the Cobra's chassis reinforcement finished, than the car began to feel under-damped and under-sprung.
-Realizing that the stock suspension components simply weren't up to the task of properly controlling the vehicle's ride motions now that the chassis flexing had been minimized, I immediately began looking into suspension upgrades.
-I didn't want to take Taz too far into the realm of hard core handling, since he was primarlily a street-driven fun machine.
-Having heard many complaints such as, "I expected a rougher ride after the install but right now I don't even want to drive it" (actual quote from a member of one of the Internet's Mustang forums), I was mindful of not introducing undue ride harshness with the car's suspension upgrades.
+In my case, as soon as the Cobra's chassis reinforcement was installed, the car began to feel under-damped and under-sprung.
+The stock suspension components simply weren't up to the task of properly controlling the vehicle's ride motions once the chassis flexing had been minimized, so I immediately began looking into suspension upgrades.
+I didn't want to take Taz too far into the realm of hardcore handling, since he was primarily a street-driven fun machine.
+Having heard many complaints such as, "I expected a rougher ride after the install but right now I don't even want to drive it" (an actual quote from a member of one of the Internet's Mustang forums), I was mindful of avoiding the introduction of undue ride harshness with respect to the car's suspension upgrades.
 Just a few minor tweaks to sharpen its reflexes.
-Since the stock suspension's ride height gave the car a bizarre 4WD appearance, I decided to also lower the car a bit, as well as improve its handling.
+And since the stock suspension's ride height gave the car a bizarre 4WD appearance, I decided to lower it a bit, as well as address its handling.

 Editorial Comment: Why not shoot for a bigger drop?
-Well, from a performance standpoint, there are multiple reasons to avoid lowering an SN95 Mustang any more than the H&R's will accomplish.
+Well, from a performance standpoint, there are multiple reasons to avoid lowering an SN95 Mustang more than installing a set of H&R's will accomplish.
 Lowering a car too much ruins its handling ability, destroys its steering response, and subjects its undercarriage and exhaust components to terminal road rash.
-Why would you want to build a performance car that you need to ease around like your granny's LTD?
-Why not just buy an LTD in the first place and mutilate that, so real car guys won't want to rip your lungs out?
-Furthermore, from a purely visual perspective, any car lowered beyond a certain point looks completely ridiculous, like a cartoon of some ghetto fugitive.
-And let's not even consider the issue of removing the vehicle's spring isolators to achieve an even more exaggerated drop, because that represents a level of ignorance beyond words.
+Why would anyone want to alter a performance car in such a way that that it would henceforth need to be eased around like Granny's LTD?
+Why not just buy an LTD in the first place and slam that, so real car guys wouldn't want to rip your lungs out?
+And let's not even consider the possibility of removing all of the vehicle's spring isolators to achieve an even more exaggerated drop, because that represents a level of stupidity beyond words.
+Furthermore, from a purely visual perspective, any car lowered beyond a certain point looks completely ridiculous.

 Let's face it.
 Slamming a vehicle is just plain ignorant from any standpoint, and anybody who does so merely to make his ride look "dope" is a moron who should be sterilized in an effort to help clean up the gene pool.
 Yo!
 Home Boy!
 A vehicle is a dynamic entity.
 As such, its intrinsic value is grounded primarily in how well it goes, turns, and stops.
 Modifications performed to any vehicle that undermine those dynamic capabilities are simply retarded, regardless of the motivation.
 With all things automotive, form follows FUNCTION!
 Besides, when your car's undercarriage is banging and scraping all over the pavement, it doesn't look dope, just DOPEY - and so do you.